jirachanon/pMonitoring/README.md

 # pMonitoring

-How to start \n
+How to start
-2. change dir to ./pMonitoring \n
+2. change dir to ./pMonitoring
-3. yarn install \n
+3. yarn install
-4. yarn instll vuetify@next sass \n
+4. yarn instll vuetify@next sass